cloudflare/cloudflare-access-for-atlassian/README.md

 This instructions applies to all supported Atlassian products, installed locally.

 1. Download product plugin from [Releases](https://github.com/cloudflare/cloudflare-access-for-atlassian/releases)
-1. Add the environment variables below to your server with the value from Cloudflare Access settings :
-    - `CF_ACCESS_ATLASSIAN_AUDIENCE`: Token audience from your Access configuration
-    - `CF_ACCESS_ATLASSIAN_ISSUER`: Token issuer, your authentication domain.
-Something like: `https://<Your Authentication Domain>`
-    - `CF_ACCESS_ATLASSIAN_CERTS_URL`: Certificates URL.
-Something like `https://<Your Authentication Domain>/cdn-cgi/access/certs`
-    - `CF_ACCESS_ATLASSIAN_LOGOUT_URL`: Logout URL to redirect users.
-Something like `https://<Your Authentication Domain>/cdn-cgi/access/logout`
-    - `CF_ACCESS_ATLASSIAN_SERVICE_LOCAL_ADDRESS`: (optional) Local IP or hostname where the service is listening to.
-Default value is `localhost`.
-    - `CF_ACCESS_ATLASSIAN_SERVICE_LOCAL_PORT`: Local Port where the service is listening to.
-1. Restart the application
 1. Login in the Atlassian application as administrator
 1. Go to *Manage add-ons* on the administration page or menu
 1. Select *Upload add-on* and upload the JAR you downloaded
+1. Go to System configuration or Administraion page
+1. Go to "Cloudflare Access" menu on the left side menu
+1. Setup your Cloudflare Access and server details

-After installing the plugin, you need to add the proxy certificate to your product in order to enable internal HTTPS calls:
+After installing and configuring the plugin, you need to add the proxy certificate to the Atlassian application in order to enable internal HTTPS calls:

 1. Go to your Atlassian application home directory
 1. Go to `cloudflare-access-atlassian-plugin`